keyfender/keyfender/README.md

 This will run the HSM on localhost on port 8080, so you should be able to access [http://localhost:8080/api/v0](http://localhost:8080/api/v0).

-For DEBUG output start NetHSM by executing `DEBUG=1 ./src/mir-nethsm`.
+For debug output start NetHSM by executing `MIRAGE_LOGS=debug ./src/mir-nethsm`.

 For a Xen DHCP kernel, do: